franzeder/dna-example/README.md

 structure of the debate over time.
 By applying different sorts of network measurements, we are able to describe the characteristics of, and to detect powerful nodes in the network.

+# Coding Scheme

+# Description of the dataset

+# Scripts and graphs

 # Bibliography